samicpp/tcp-services/README.md

 - `dir`: Specify the directory which will be looked in.
 Is a string.
 - `router`: Specify the filename of the router.
 Is a string and optionable.

+#### Dynamic files:
+- `*.dyn.*`: Execute it as a multi line string with parameters Engine.HttpSocket, SpecialURL, the file location as a string.
+Content type is the same as the file extension
+- `*.mod.ts`: Imports the file, stores the module and first invokes `init` and later invokes `default` with Engine.HttpSocket, SpecialURL, the file location as a string.
+- `*.async.js`: Turns the file into an async function and invokes it with Engine.HttpSocket, SpecialURL, the file location as a string.
+- `*.link`: Contains the path of another file which will be processed as if it were the original file.
+- `*.proxy.json`: Parses the json file and will fetch the destination and show that to the client.
+- `*.ai.json`: Uses ai to generate a response.

 ##### Router files
 These type of files will be used regardless of the pathname.
 Can be used for sites independent of the page.